aleksandarMilev/credit-app/README.md

 - `SEED_VIEWER1_*` / `SEED_VIEWER2_*` — the two read-only Viewer accounts (also
   optional, but leaving them blank just means those accounts won't be seeded)
-- `EGN_ENCRYPTION_KEY` — **must be a real, valid key, or the app will fail to encrypt applicants' EGN.** The placeholder value in `.env.example` is not valid.
-Generate one:
+- `EGN_ENCRYPTION_KEY` — **must be a real, valid key, or the app will fail to encrypt applicants' EGN.** The value committed in `.env.example` is a syntactically valid key (so a quick local test will work without touching it), but it's public in git history — never reuse it beyond a throwaway local run.
+Generate your own for any real instance:

   ```powershell
   # PowerShell